 The homer ended Oggiani's day on the mound.
 Oggiani was upbeat after the loss, though, choosing to focus on the positives of the best season in the Spartans' history - and giving credit to the Bellingham offense that scored 11 times.

 "They were a great-hitting team, and probably the best team I've faced in my high school career," he said.
-"As a pitcher, it kind of breaks your back when they keep getting two-out hits.
-But I didn't have my best stuff today, and they took advantage."

 The Blackhawks were also able to take advantage of opportunities the Spartans gave them in the first inning, after Monument scored twice to start the game.
 With two down and two runs already in, David Sampson reached on a Bobby Kinne error to give Bellingham a 3-2 lead.
 Anthony Crowley followed that with a double to left, and Reed Pike doubled the next at-bat to drive in both Sampson and Crowley.